ivome/aca-wall-of-quotes-2017Q1/README.md

 - "Iconic!
 Honestly, truly" (Joanne the Scammer) Added 02/16/2017
 - "Always borrow money from a pessimist.
 He won't expect it back" (Oscar Wilde) Added 02/15/2017
+- "Life is a cruel, horrible joke and I'm the punch line."
+(Carrie Fisher) Added 03/01/2017

 ### Jordan Mitchell